 Levi took the bottle from her and turned to walk up the beach.
 What the fuck was that about?
 Haven’t I done everything I possibly could to make this girl know how much I care for her?

 “Wait…” Ava called out as she jogged to catch up to him.
 “Are you mad at my reaction to a proposal that you weren’t even giving me?”

 “Come on, now.”
 She grabbed his hand and dragged him to a stop.
 “We don’t do this.
 Talk to me.
 You’re clearly mad.”

 “Nah, I’m not.
 A little surprised and disappointed, but not mad.”

 “Disappointed?” she echoed in a soft voice.
 “In me?”

 He softened.
 Damn it.
-I hadn’t meant to hurt her feelings, but I knew I wanted to talk about this.
-It’d been on my mind since Indi brought it up.
-But the way she reacted…were we even on the same page?
+He hadn’t meant to hurt her feelings, but he knew hewanted to talk about this.
+It’d been on his mind since Indi brought it up.
+But the way she reacted…were they even on the same page?

 “Be real with me for a moment.
 Are you into this?
 Do you want what we have?”

 “Ava Marie Greene.
 Cut the shit.
 I’m trying to have to a genuine moment right now.”